HanKruiger/hankruiger.com/content/now.md

 # Personal tech stuff

 - I am yet again prototyping a 2D multiplayer RPG game, this time using [Godot 4](https://godotengine.org) & Python.
 - I joined the Mastodon hype train and can be found at [mastodon.nl/@hankruiger](https://mastodon.nl/@hankruiger).
-You can be my first follower!
 - Playing around with (and being amazed by) Stable Diffusion using [this Mac app](https://diffusionbee.com).

 ## Reading